Saraglal/numerical-optimization/README.md

-# Numerical Optimization for Machine Learning
+# Numerical Optimization for ML

 This repository contains Python implementations of various numerical optimization algorithms commonly used in machine learning.
 These algorithms are crucial for optimizing the parameters of machine learning models efficiently.